Green River Park

-Green River Park (حديقة النهر الأخضر) also referred to as Capital Park (كابيتال بارك) is set to be a river-like series of large-scale urban parks located in the New Administrative Capital of Egypt.
+Green River Park (حديقة النهر الأخضر) also referred to as Capital Park (كابيتال بارك) is a planned, river-like series of large-scale urban parks located in the New Administrative Capital of Egypt.
 When fully finished, it will span over 35 km, and cover a total area of 2509 ha, making it six times the size of Central Park in New York City.

-Prime Minister of Egypt, Mostafa Madbouly said that all 20 neighborhoods in the new capital will be linked to the Green River which is meant to mimic the Nile River's passage through the middle of Cairo.
+The Prime Minister of Egypt, Mostafa Madbouly, stated that all 20 neighbourhoods in the new capital will be linked to the Green River, which is meant to mimic the Nile River's passage through the middle of Cairo.

-The Green River focuses on attracting investments, as planned, the park should generate 300,000 new employment opportunities as well as boost Egypt's economic growth as the park will be accepting a capacity of 370,000 visitors/day.
-As it is also going to be the longest green hub in the world.
+The Green River focuses on attracting investments as the park will generate 300,000 new employment opportunities, as well as boost Egypt's economic growth, as the park will be accepting a capacity of 370,000 visitors per day.
+It is planned to be the longest green hub in the world.

 Construction

-In 2016, '!melk' and 'EDSA' presented their first idea to both Minister (of Housing and Urban Development) Madbouly and Egypt's President, Abdel Fattah el-Sisi.
-An idea which has been approved and later unveiled by the Urban Development Consortium and the government to the public.
+In 2016, !melk and EDSA presented their first idea to both Minister of Housing and Urban Development, Mostafa Madbouly, and Egypt's President, Abdel Fattah el-Sisi.
+In 2018 the final Concept Design was produced by Dar Al Handasah Landscape Architects.
+The idea was approved and later unveiled by the Urban Development Consortium and the government to the public.

-In January 2019, Egyptian Prime Minister Mostafa Madbouly said that Egypt officially launched the first phase of construction of the Green River project.
+In January 2019, Egyptian Prime Minister Mostafa Madbouly, said that Egypt officially launched the first phase of construction of the Green River project designed by Dar Al Handasah.

 Phases of construction

-Construction of the Green River is divided into three phases, and the construction of the first phase is divided into three central/capital parks to match and sync with the entire capital's construction plan.
-Each phase and park has its own characteristics.
+The Green River's construction is divided into three phases; to complement and sync with the overall capital building plan, as the first phase is divided into three central/capital parks.
+Each phase in the park has its own distinct characteristics.
+The second and third phases' characteristics are yet to be disclosed to the public.